Activating More Pixels in Image Super-Resolution Transformer: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel Hybrid Attention Transformer, HAT, for image super-resolution.
-Our model combines channel attention and self-attention to activate more pixels for reconstructing high-resolution results.
-Besides, we propose an overlapping cross-attention module that calculates attention between features with different window sizes to better aggregate the cross-window information.
-Moreover, we introduce a same-task pre-training strategy to further activate the potential of the proposed model.
-Extensive experiments show the effectiveness of the proposed modules, and our HAT significantly outperforms the state-of-the-art methods.
+In this paper, we propose a novel Hybrid Attention Transformer, HAT, for single image super-resolution.
+Our model combines channel attention and self-attention to activate more pixels for high-resolution reconstruction.
+Besides, we propose an overlapping cross-attention module to enhance the interaction of cross-window information.
+Moreover, we introduce a same-task pre-training strategy to further exploit the potential of HAT.
+Extensive experiments show the effectiveness of the proposed modules and the pre-training strategy.
+Our approach significantly outperforms the state-of-the-art methods quantitatively and qualitatively.